MechaChain/MechaChain-Smart-Contracts/docs/MechaniumVesting/MechaniumTeamDistribution.md

+Return the amount of allocated tokens for `account` from the beginning

 ### `pendingTokensOf(address account) → uint256` (public)

+Return the amount of tokens that the `account` can unlock in real time

 ### `unlockableTokens(address account) → uint256` (public)

+Return the amount of tokens that the `account` can unlock per month

 ### `allocationCount() → uint256` (public)

+Return the amount of tokens of the allocation

 ### `allocationTokens(uint256 allocationId) → uint256` (public)

+Return the amount of tokens of the allocation

 ### `allocationOwner(uint256 allocationId) → address` (public)

+Return the address of the allocation owner

 ### `allocationStartingTime(uint256 allocationId) → uint256` (public)

+Return the starting time of the allocation

 ### `allocationsOf(address wallet) → uint256[]` (public)

+Return the array of allocationId owned by `wallet`